harshanal/duckdb-llm-agent/README.md

 # Local LLM with DuckDB Integration

 This project is based on a demonstration by Jeffrey Morgan, founder of [Ollama](https://ollama.com/), presented at the [Small Data SF](https://www.smalldatasf.com/) event.
-Special thanks to Jeffrey for showcasing the integration of local LLMs with DuckDB.

 Watch the original talk on YouTube: [Running Small LLMs Locally – Jeffrey Morgan at Small Data SF](https://www.youtube.com/watch?v=P-55pV6ss3k)